Get the details about our plans to separate into two high-quality, highly focused energy industry leaders.

-Our existing oil & liquids pipeline infrastructure, approximately 4,900 km (3,000 miles), connects Alberta crude oil supplies to U.S. refining markets in Illinois, Oklahoma, Texas and the U.S. Gulf Coast.
+Our existing oil & liquids pipeline infrastructure, approximately 4,900 km (3,045 m), connects Alberta crude oil supplies to U.S. refining markets in Illinois, Oklahoma, Texas and the U.S. Gulf Coast.

 The Keystone Pipeline System, our largest liquids pipeline asset, moves approximately 20 per cent of western Canadian crude oil export to key refining markets.
-The Grand Rapids and Northern Courier pipelines, two intra-Alberta liquids pipelines, provide transportation solutions for producers in northern and western Athabasca regions.
+We have strategically located storage terminals in Canada and the U.S., including Hardisty, AB.; Cushing OK; and Houston, TX.

-Learn more about our oil & liquids projects, pipelines and storage below.
+Learn more about our Oil & Liquids assets and projects below.

 Sorry, there were no results.

-Learn more about TC Energy's federally regulated Oil & Liquids End of Life Cycle Program with the Canada Energy Regulator (CER).
+Learn more about TC Energy's federally regulated End of Life Cycle Program with the Canada Energy Regulator (CER).

 The Grand Rapids Pipeline System plays a key role in connecting producing areas of northwest Fort McMurray, Alta., to terminals in the Edmonton/Heartland region.

 The Keystone Pipeline System plays a key role in delivering Canadian and U.S. crude oil supplies to markets around North America.